Bilingual education by country or region: India

-English-medium schools often find favour with parents, especially in urban areas, due to English's international prestige, India's Colonial heritage, its usage in Indian business and it being the medium of instruction in most Indian universities.
+English-medium schools often find favour with parents, especially in urban areas, due to English's international prestige, India's colonial heritage, its usage in Indian business and it being the medium of instruction in most Indian universities.

 Pakistan

 In Pakistan, English is an official language along with Urdu and is a compulsory subject taught from primary school level to higher level studies.
 A student is expected in Pakistan to work in multiple languages such as Urdu, English and an indigenous language as majority of the country is bilingual and the more literate people are mostly trilingual.

 Southeast Asia

 Southeast is a subregion of Asia, consisting of the countries that are geographically south of China, east of India, west of New Guinea and north of Australia.

 Philippines

 In July 2009 Department of Education moved towards mother-tongue based learning initially by issuing an order which allowed two alternative three-year bridging plans.
 Depending on the bridging plan adopted, the Filipino and English languages are to be phased in as the language of instruction beginning in the third and fourth grades.
 Other Philippine regional languages are taught in schools, colleges and universities located in their respective provinces.

-In 2007, President Gloria Macapagal Arroyo signed a directive in Spain that would reintroduce teaching and learning the Spanish language in the Philippine school system starting in 2008.
-The order, Memorandum Order No. 276, s.
-2007, issued on November 29, 2007, ordered the Department of Education to encourage the teaching and learning of the Spanish language throughout the country.